North By Northwest

 Distributor: Warner Brothers

-Aside, perhaps, from Citizen Kane, North By Northwest is the jewel of my DVD collection.
-After years of suffering scratchy, jumpy, faded prints of North By Northwest in revival houses (or, worse, pan-and-scan home video copies), the digital restoration by Lowry Digital Images strikes me as nothing short of miraculous.
-Bright, sharply detailed, and spotless, this anamorphic transfer stands up to those of brand new films.
-The Dolby Digital 5.1 Surround dynamically honors the original soundtrack and pumps up Herrmann's score to its full grandeur (for those who don't already have the terrific restored original soundtrack CD, Warner thoughtfully provided an isolated score track).
+After years of suffering scratchy, jumpy, faded prints of North By Northwest in revival houses (or, worse, pan-and-scan home video copies), the recent digital restoration by Lowry Digital Images struck me as nothing short of miraculous when it hit DVD.
+Bright, colorful, crisply detailed, and spotless, this hi-def transfer gets its full due on the 2009 50th anniversary Blu-ray edition, the film's next-generation debut.
+As fantastic as the DVD seemed earlier in the decade, the Blu-ray tops it in every respect, maximizing the source material with greater depth, definition, and sharpness.
+The Dolby TrueHD 5.1 surround dynamically honors the original soundtrack and pumps up Herrmann's score to its full grandeur (for those who don't already have the terrific restored original soundtrack CD, Warner thoughtfully provides an isolated score track).

 Share/bookmark: del.icio.us Digg Facebook Fark Furl Google Bookmarks Newsvine Reddit StumbleUpon Yahoo!
 My Web Permalink Permalink